-Abdul Samad is a graduate in Economics from University College London, UK and a Certified Director of Corporate Governance from the Pakistan Institute of Corporate Governance.
-He is the CEO of Cyan Limited, Dawood Corporation Private Limited, and Patek Pvt, Limited, He is a Director on the Board of Dawood Hercules Corporation Limited, Sui Northern Gas Pipeline Limited, Dawood Lawrencepur Limited, Engro Fertilizers Limited, Engro Foods Limited, International Industries Limited, DH Fertilizers Limited, Tenaga Generasi Limited, WWF Pakistan, Inbox Business Technologies (Pvt.)
-Limited and Pebbles (Pvt.)
+Abdul Samad Dawood is a graduate in Economics from University College London, UK and a Certified Director of Corporate Governance from the Pakistan Institute of Corporate Governance.
+He is the Chief Executive of Central Insurance Company Limited and Dawood Corporation (Pvt.)
+Limited.
+He is the Director on the Board(s) of Dawood Hercules Corporation Limited, Sui Northern Gas Pipeline Limited, Dawood Lawrencepur Limited, Engro Fertilizers Limited, DH Fertilizers Limited, Tenaga Generasi Limited, WWF Pakistan, Inbox Business Technologies (Pvt.)
+Limited, Cyan Limited and Pebbles (Pvt.)
 Limited.
 He is a member of Young President Organization, Pakistan Chapter.
 He joined the Board in 2009.